Canon G5 X vs SX730

 It is notable that the G5X has a hotshoe, while the SX730 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
+Both the G5X and the SX730 have been discontinued, but can regularly be found used on eBay.
+The G5X was replaced by the Canon G5 X Mark II, while the SX730 was followed by the Canon SX730 HS.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.